secretstartups/handbook/sales/field-operations/sales-systems/license-usage-app/index.html.md

 ## Frequently Asked Questions (FAQ)

-- **Q: Activated Users is great, but when will I be able to see SMAU and other activity metrics?**
+**Question: Activated Users is great, but when will I be able to see SMAU and other activity metrics?**<br />
-- A: The Product and Data teams are working to get these metrics at the subscription level, and when they do we will add to this dash!
+Answer: The Product and Data teams are working to get these metrics at the subscription level, and when they do we will add to this dash!
 [Follow the progress here](https://docs.google.com/document/d/17dw3qpX5PbvF_WwQXNEQuCPqGUcng1zy85R-2fIL1k8/edit#heading=h.t3mpohrk83kp).

-- **Q: I viewed one of my Accounts, and some of the Subscription Data says "Not Available", what went wrong?**
+**Question: I viewed one of my Accounts, and some of the Subscription Data says "Not Available", what went wrong?**<br />
-- A: Activated User data is not yet available for some subscriptions based on Namespace collisons or requires enhancemen to Seatlink.
+Answer: Activated User data is not yet available for some subscriptions based on Namespace collisons or requires enhancemen to Seatlink.
 Some subscriptions will never recieve their acticated user cound because of air gapped hosting.
 In either scenario please [post on the Feedback issue](https://gitlab.com/gitlab-com/sales-team/field-operations/systems/-/issues/912) if you think the customer's subscription data should be available.

-- **Q: I expected there to be more (or less) Subscriptions related to the Account then was is appearing, why is this?**
+**Question: I expected there to be more (or less) Subscriptions related to the Account then was is appearing, why is this?**<br />
-- A: Please confirm in the #Sales-Support slack room if you think viewing the app uncovered and issue with the customer's Subscriptions.
+Answer: Please confirm in the #Sales-Support slack room if you think viewing the app uncovered and issue with the customer's Subscriptions.